How to Choose the Right Therapist

 What Makes a Therapist Qualified in the UK?

-Unlike terms like 'psychologist' or 'psychiatrist', the title 'counsellor' isn’t legally protected.
+Unlike terms like "psychologist" or "psychiatrist", the title "counsellor" is not legally protected.
 This means anyone can call themselves a therapist without formal training.
-That’s why checking for accreditation is vital.
+That is why checking for accreditation is vital.

 In the UK, look for membership with one of the following:

 These bodies require rigorous training, ethical standards, and ongoing supervision.
-All therapists on the Aligned platform meet these criteria.
+All therapists on Aligned meet these criteria.

 Therapy Formats: Online, In-Person, or Hybrid?